Asking questions (pt. 2)

 - Fetch and prepare Wikipedia data (see more here)

-Our plan for using the LLM is:
+Our approach to using the LLM involves:

-- Deploy a model locally (e.g.
+- Deploying a model locally (e.g.,

 llama3

-- Receive multiple-choice question based on article
+- Receiving a multiple-choice question based on the article

 Deploying a model using ollama